Citify

 The Challenge

-How can we improve collaboration between citizens and city officials, making it easier for residents to participate, share their ideas, and report issues, all while fostering engagement to collectively improve their city?
+How can we improve collaboration between citizens and local government making it easier for residents to participate, share their ideas, and report issues, all while fostering engagement to collectively improve their city?

-How can we improve collaboration between citizens and city officials, making it easier for residents to participate, share their ideas, and report issues, all while fostering engagement to collectively improve their city?
+How can we improve collaboration between citizens and local government making it easier for residents to participate, share their ideas, and report issues, all while fostering engagement to collectively improve their city?

 Synthesis